huggingface/diffusers/docs/source/en/training/lora.md

 Let's say you want to load the pipeline above that has its UNet fused with the LoRA parameters.
 You can easily do so by simply calling the `save_pretrained()` method on `pipe`.

-More generally, after loading the LoRA parameters into a pipeline, if you want to serialize the pipeline such as the affected model components are already fused with the LoRA paraemetrs, you should:
+After loading the LoRA parameters into a pipeline, if you want to serialize the pipeline such that the affected model components are already fused with the LoRA parameters, you should:

 * call `fuse_lora()` on the pipeline with the desired `lora_scale`, given you've already loaded the LoRA parameters into it.
 * call `save_pretrained()` on the pipeline.